 Cultural Traditions:

-As we delve into the traditions of Sinterklaas, let us inspire students to embrace diversity, appreciate cultural customs, and celebrate the joy of giving and sharing.
+As we explore the traditions of Sinterklaas, may we inspire learners to embrace diversity, celebrate generosity, and enjoy the true spirit of giving and sharing.

 Post a Comment